Reinforcing Method For Vertical Mine Shaft Collapse

 Man-made reasons are mostly due to the use of inappropriate construction methods or technologies.
 Shaft construction needs to be designed according to the diameter, depth, geological and hydrological conditions of the wellbore.
 It can only be confirmed after a very rigorous demonstration to avoid irreparable consequences caused by safety accidents.

+2. Rock Bolting: The installation of long bolts into fractured or unstable rock formations is a widely adopted technique for reinforcement.
+These bolts traverse the strata, anchoring them together and redistributing stress, thereby fortifying the shaft against potential failures.
 The self-drilling anchor bolts can complete the drilling, grouting and anchoring at one time, which can improve the mechanical properties of the rock and increase the yield strength.
 A certain stress can be applied to the surrounding rock through the self-drilling anchor bolt, and improve the stress state, tensile and shear resistance of the surrounding rock.

-The function of the hanging steel mesh is mainly to maintain the rock between the anchor bars under the condition of broken surrounding rock, prevent the broken rock from collapsing, and improve the stress of the rock formation on the surface of the well wall to provide a certain supporting force.
+5. Hanging the Steel Mesh: The function of the hanging steel mesh is mainly to maintain the rock between the anchor bars under the condition of broken surrounding rock, prevent the broken rock from collapsing, and improve the stress of the rock formation on the surface of the well wall to provide a certain supporting force.

 Return The List